 A squatter who is successful with their adverse possession claim would also have color of title.

 Do Squatters Have to Pay Property Taxes in Maryland?

-In some states, squatters have to pay property taxes in order to make an adverse possession claim.
+In some states, squatters must pay property taxes to make an adverse possession claim.
 In others, paying property taxes might entitle a squatter to possess the land for a reduced period of time before they can make a claim.
 In Maryland, however, this isn’t the case.

 Squatters in Maryland do not have to pay property taxes, and paying property taxes will not decrease the time period required for adverse possession.

 How to Get Rid of Squatters in Maryland